EmmanuelADAM/JadeUPHF/README.md

 *Examples using this new version of Jade can be found [here](https://emmanueladam.github.io/jade/).*

-*JADE is free software and is distributed by [Telecom Italia](https://www.gruppotim.it/it.html), the copyright holder, in open source under the terms and conditions of the LGPL ( Lesser General Public License Version 2) license.*
+*(JADE is(was?) a free software and distributed by [Telecom Italia](https://www.gruppotim.it/it.html), the copyright holder, in open source under the terms and conditions of the LGPL ( Lesser General Public License Version 2) license.*